wevm/wagmi/site/vue/typescript.md

 ### Hook `config` Property

-For cases where you have more than one Wagmi `config` or don't want to use the declaration merging approach, you can pass a specific `config` directly to hooks via the `config` property.
+For cases where you have more than one Wagmi `config` or don't want to use the declaration merging approach, you can pass a specific `config` directly to composables via the `config` property.

 ```ts
 import { createConfig, http } from '@wagmi/vue'